mvomiero/mvomiero/README.md

 Passionate software engineer with a background in landscape architecture.
 Currently enrolled at 42 Berlin and close to graduation, I'm looking forward to find a job in the field.
 Always curios, learning fast.

-- 🔭 I’m currently working on [transcendence](https://github.com/sidechained/transcendence) ***a onepage fullstack website where to play pong.
-Some features implemented are: a chat, private messages, friends list, profiles, a match-making system, a spectating system and UX/UI custom settings.***
+- 🔭 I’m currently working on [transcendence](https://github.com/sidechained/transcendence) :
+*a onepage fullstack website to play pong.
+Some features implemented are: a chat, private messages, friends list, profiles, a match-making system, a spectating system and UX/UI custom settings.*

 - 🌱 I’m currently learning **Python, JavaScript**